-On the first day of the ritual, Shinto priests collect seawater and seaweed from the bay in Hanabushi Jinja Shrine, in the nearby Shichigahama area.
+On the first day of the ritual, Shinto priests collect seawater and seaweed from the bay in front of Hanabushi Jinja Shrine (in the nearby Shichigahama area).

 On the second day, priests take a boat out into Matsushima Bay to collect water at high tide.
 They then replace the water in four iron cauldrons (kama) housed within the shrine.
-According to records from 1636, the color of the water may predict big changes or dangers in the days ahead.
+According to records from 1636, the color of the water is said to predict big changes or dangers in the year ahead.

 During the final day, priests prepare a large flat cauldron, then pour in the seawater through a thick layer of seaweed.
-After lighting a fire beneath the cauldron, they stir constantly until the water evaporates.
-The salt left behind is then presented to the deities of Okama Jinja and Shiogama Jinja.
+After lighting a fire beneath the cauldron, they constantly stir the water until it evaporates.
+The salt left behind is then presented to the deities of Okama Shrine and Shiogama Shrine.